MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/trigger-refresh.md

 Customer Service Insights automatically refreshes the data displayed on dashboards daily.
 However, you may want dashboards to display data that is more current than the data from the last automatic refresh.

+>[!IMPORTANT]
+>There is a limit of 10 on-demand refreshes per day per workspace.

 If you want to update the dashboards to use current data, you can trigger a refresh on demand without waiting for next daily refresh.
 Customer Service Insights gives you the option of refreshing your workspace when you make any of following changes:

 * Update data mapping settings